LuffyKudo/Lidraughts-Themes/Chess Pieces/README.md

-Use standard chess pawns and kings as men and kings on [Lidraughts.org](https://lidraughts.org).
+Play using standard western chess pawns and kings on [Lidraughts.org](https://lidraughts.org).
 Pieces used are [Cburnett](https://en.wikipedia.org/wiki/User:Cburnett/GFDL_images/Chess) chess pieces.

 - Works with all variants
 - Works with matches, puzzles, analysis and board editor